 The complete opposite of Lomako.
 Slender, affectionate, pious, speaks in a high voice, rolling his eyes a little.
 He attempts to reconcile everyone, to smooth out discord.
 He himself, however, sticks to his own views and is not ready to retreat from them.
 He differed from the rest of the clergy in that he did not experience the Revolution, as he was rector of the Russian church in Geneva.
-Subsequently he proved to be one of the bulwarks of the Synodal Church in Western Europe, but he did not permit interference in his own parish in Geneva, which he ran with a firm grip.
+Subsequently, he proved to be one of the bulwarks of the Synodal Church in Western Europe, but he did not permit interference in his own parish in Geneva, which he ran with a firm grip.

 Archpriest Leonid Kolchev (1871-1944)

 He wins people over by his goodwill and inner calm.
-A theological academy graduate, a man of culture and good upbringing.
+A theological academy graduate, a man of culture and a good upbringing.
 He behaves with independence and dignity.
 Dean of the church in Copenhagen and chaplain to the Dowager Empress Maria Fedorovna, who died in 1928.

 Archpriest Piotr Belovidov

 A typical example of a good provincial archpriest, with a musical voice, conducting services in a traditional manner and with conviction.
 Until his death, rector of the Russian parish in Belgrade.
 He treated with reserve the activity of the Russian student circle and any concern that lay outside the confines of the worshipping life of his parish, which he organized skilfully.

 Yet another priest who had not experienced the Revolution.
 He emanated calm, almost indifference.
 Handsome, always carefully dressed.
 A small, black beard, average height.
 The stormy scenes oi the Council did not disturb his apparent well-being and tranquillity.
 He finished his life as dean of the cathedral in Paris, where he had spent the First World War.